pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

   // ...
 }
 ```

-And then we must make use of the ifLet(_:action:destination:fileID:line:) method to integrate the domain of the Destination with the domain of the parent feature:
+And then we must make use of the ``Reducer/ifLet(_:action:destination:fileID:line:)`` operator to
+integrate the domain of the destination with the domain of the parent feature:

 ```swift
 struct InventoryFeature: Reducer {